DevOpsBootcamp/website/source/files.rst

 .. ifnotslides::

-    Unix and Linux systems represent everything from data, processes, memory, sockets, etc as a file.
+    The common understanding of a file is "Some bit of data stored on your hard drive/solid state drive/floppy disk/etc."  However, the concept of files can be extended to include more than data.
+Unix and Linux systems represent nearly everything - data, processes, memory, sockets, and more - as files.

-    This abstraction allows programmers to use the ``open`` ``read`` ``write`` and ``close`` function calls to do everything from networking to printing.
+    By representing everything as a file, Linux provides a consistent interface to access all kinds of things.
+This abstraction allows programmers to use the ``open``, ``read``, ``write``, and ``close`` function calls to do everything from networking to printing.

     What does that mean exactly?
 Well let's say you're programming an interface for a medical device that **streams** data from a sensor.
-In Linux you can write the to look something like this:
+In Linux that interface might look something like this:

 .. code:: cpp